skip to main content

 • a student posts racist jokes to a house email list.

-Complaints concerning sex and gender-based discrimination and harassment and sexual misconduct are governed by the Sex- and Gender-Based Misconduct Policy.
+Complaints concerning sex and gender-based discrimination and harassment and sexual misconduct are governed by the Sex Discrimination Policy.

 The unauthorized collection, distribution, or publication by means of an electronic communication device of another individual's personal identifying information or private or confidential information, for purposes that are in violation of the law, including with the intent to cause fear, injury, or harassment (commonly referred to as "doxxing") is in violation of Caltech's policies.
 For purposes of this policy, electronic communication devices include, but are not limited to, social media sites, telephones, cellular phones, websites, internet web pages, and computers.